php-gettext/JS-Translator/README.md

 # Gettext translator

-Javascript gettext translator.
-Use [gettext/gettext](https://github.com/oscarotero/Gettext) PHP library to generate and modify the messages.
+Javascript gettext translations replacement to use with [gettext/gettext](https://github.com/php-gettext/Gettext).
+Use [gettext/json](https://github.com/php-gettext/Json) to generate the json data.

-Supports:

-* AMD
-* CommonJS
-* Global js

 ## Installation